Why Move or Sync Photos from Google Photos to OneDrive?

-This article introduces three methods on how to sync Google Photos with OneDrive, you can choose the method that you like to help you perform the operation.
-Besides "Cloud Sync" feature, MultCloud also has "Cloud Explorer" and "Cloud Transfer" functions.
-"Cloud Explorer" function allows you to share, encrypt files, manage multiple clouds, remote upload, etc. So you can manage multiple multiple Google Drive accounts or remote upload to OneDrive if necessary.
-Moreover, if you want to transfer Google Drive to Dropbox or move files from Google Drive to OneDrive, "Cloud Transfer" function can help you.
+This article introduces 3 methods on how to sync Google Photos with OneDrive, you can choose the method that you like to help you perform the operations.
+In addition to the "Cloud Sync" feature, MultCloud also has “Remote Upload”, "Cloud Backup" and "Cloud Transfer" functions.

 MultCloud Supports Clouds